axiros/terminal_markdown_viewer/README.md

 	    this is a Note

 Regarding color options: mdv has quite a lot, ships with > 200 themes, converted from html to ansi.
-Those can be combined for code output and regular md output, so you have > 40000 themes in total...
+Those can be combined for code vs regular md output...

 ## Alternatives